 From time to time, in the ordinary course of business, the Company is subject to litigation and regulatory examinations as well as information gathering requests, inquiries and investigations.
-As of September 30, 2022 and 2021, there were no matters which would have a material impact on the Company's financial results.
+We are not currently party to any material legal proceedings and are not aware of any pending or threatened legal proceedings against us that we believe could have an adverse effect on our business, operating results or financial condition.